jbloomlab/dms_tools/docs/dms_merge.rst

     Files should be in the formats of a :ref:`preferences_file`, :ref:`diffpreferences_file`, or :ref:`dms_counts`.

    \-\-minus
     Files should be in the formats of a :ref:`preferences_file` or a :ref:`diffpreferences_file`.
-Currently, this option does not apply to count files.
+Currently, this option cannot be used with counts files.

    outfile
     For ``merge_method`` of "average", then this file will be of the same type as ``infiles`` (either preferences or differential preferences).